deepestblue/sampradaya/README.md

 * Indic state machine to move pre-consonantal repha to after a full consonant.
     The goal is to shift the repha rightwards, past the next “consonant cluster”.
     But what is a consonant-cluster?
-Let Class `A` comprise full consonants, combined/composite stacked conjuncts and the virāmacihna.
-Likewise, Class `B` is pre/post repha/ya, infra-base half-consonants and terminal half-forms.
-A consonant cluster starts with a class `A` glyph and has any number of Class `B` glyphs.
-In other words, `AB*`.
-We achieve this using 2 state machines.
-First, we move the repha past a Class `A` glyph, using a simple machine.
+Let Class `A` comprise terminal half-forms, Class `B` comprise full consonants, combined/composite stacked conjuncts and the virāmacihna.
+Likewise, Class `C` is pre/post repha/ya and infra-base half-consonants.
+A consonant cluster starts with an optional sequence of class `A` glyphs, a single Class `B` glyph, and then any number of Class `C` glyphs.
+In other words, `A*BC*`.
+We achieve this using 3 state machines.
+First, we move the repha past a sequence of Class `A` glyph, using a simple machine.
 And …

+* Indic state machine to move pre-consonantal repha to after a full consonant.
+    … we then move the repha past a Class `B` glyphs, using a simple machine.
+And finally, …

 * Indic state machine to move pre-consonantal repha to after post-forms.
-    … we then move the repha past any sequence of Class `B` glyphs, using a simple machine.
+    … we move the repha past any sequence of Class `C` glyphs, using a simple machine.
 We also use this opportunistically to move the repha past i/ī vowel markers and the virāmacihna.

 * Indic state machine to move post-consonantal repha/ya forms to after i/ī vowel markers.
     Simple machine to move an i/ī marker or a virāmacihna before any combination of post-consonantal repha/ya.